briangonzalez/jquery.pep.js/README.md

     // DO NOT USE: this is subject to come/go.
 Use at your own risk
     forceNonCSS3Movement:   false,

-    // how far past should the object move in the [x,y] direction before 'start' event is called
+    // how far past should the object move in the [x,y] direction before users 'start' function is called
     startThreshold:         [0,0],

     // called when first touch / mousedown event is triggered on the object